ErPaciocco/erpaciocco.github.io/docs/_pages/whoami.md

 Over time I learned C# along with other programming languages like Python, C++ and C. Then I learned some web languages such as HTML, CSS, Javascript and SQL.

 In the last three years I have accelerated my learning process.
 Now I am 21 and I can say I know quite well most of computer science topics, from cryptography to network.

-Lately I lived a nice experience in the CyberChallengeIT team.
+I lived a nice experience in the CyberChallengeIT team (2019).

+Now I really like binary exploitation, web exploitation and code review stuff.

+It's time to **break** things!